Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 #### Update All Documents

 To add a new attribute to all documents, you might run the previous command for updating a single document with a FOR loop.
+A variable is used instead of a literal document key, to update each document.
+The query adds an attribute `season` to the documents' top-level.

 1. Click **New Query**.
 1. Copy and paste the following command in the editor.